wormhole-foundation/xdapp-book/src/development/portal/evm/tokenTransfer.md

 # EVM: Transferring a Token

-WARNING: To be able to successfully transfer a token from Chain A to Chain B, make sure you [attest](./attestingToken.md) it first.
-Otherwise the Token may be transferred, but you won't be able to claim it til it's attested.
+WARNING: To be able to successfully transfer a token from one chain to another, make sure you [attest](./attestingToken.md) it first.
+Otherwise the Token may be transferred, but you won't be able to claim it until it's attested.

-One big gotcha new EVM developers usually run into when working with ERC20 tokens is that because EVM uses unsigned integers, there's no concept of decimals.
+One challenge that arises for new EVM developers is that, because EVM uses unsigned integers, there's no concept of decimals.
 Therefore, tokens usually have up to 18 zeros behind them to denote up to 18 decimal places.
-Wormhole normalizes this to *eight* zeros, with transfer amounts rounded down to the nearest 8the decimal.
+Wormhole normalizes this to *eight* zeros, with transfer amounts rounded down to the nearest 8th decimal.

 To wrap the Token Bridge functions in your contract, you can use the Token Bridge interfaces provided under [`projects/evm-tokenbridge/chains/evm/src/Wormhole`](https://github.com/certusone/xdapp-book/tree/main/projects/evm-tokenbridge/chains/evm/src/Wormhole) folder of the xDapp Book repository.